-This is the trip of a lifetime.
-The beauty is not only the destination but the travelling itself.
+This is the Southern African trip of a lifetime.
+The beauty is not only in the destination, but the travelling itself.
 Make life-long friends on the road as you see spectacular scenery and spot abundant wildlife.
 This is Africa.
 Real Africa.

 Our Overland Delta & Desert Safari begins at the spectacular Victoria Falls, one of Africa's most famous natural wonders.
-The great Zambezi River tumbles over 350 feet along a width of over 5000 feet, creating the awe-inspiring Victoria Falls.
-Known by locals as Mosi-oa-Tunya, or 'The Smoke that Thunders', the river sends spray kilometres into the air and creates a natural rainforest.
+Here the great Zambezi River tumbles over 350 feet along a width of over 5000 feet, creating the awe-inspiring Victoria Falls.
+Known by locals as Mosi-oa-Tunya, or 'The Smoke that Thunders', the river sends a spray of mist kilometres up into the air and creates a natural rainforest.

 Today you can visit Victoria Falls, the largest sheet of falling water in the world, walking to viewpoints to admire the mighty waterfall and take photos.
 You can also explore the town of Victoria Falls, have high tea at the Victoria Falls Hotel or do optional adventure activities.
 The area offers a huge range of activities - from bungee jumping to white river rafting and gorge swinging.
 Book a couple of days at the Falls before we start on safari if you'd like to do more of these.

 Enjoy an optional dinner out in Victoria Falls town tonight.
-We overnight at a stylish hotel in en-suite rooms at a comfortable hotel next to the Zambezi National Park in Zimbabwe.
+We stay in en-suite rooms at a comfortable hotel next to the Zambezi National Park in Zimbabwe.

 This Safari comes with an optional Activity Package.
 This is an additional payment that covers what we consider to be ‘essential activities’ on our tours.
 This itinerary includes these items.
 Ideally, we would include all of these, but not everyone can afford this, so you can pick and choose.
 African Budget Safaris will give you a detailed breakdown of what is included in the Activity Package, once we hear from you.
 See Full Pricing Information on the Pricing Tab for the cost of the Activity Package.

-Arriving at our lodge we have lunch, served from the safari truck before we embark on a 4x4 game drive in Chobe Park as part of the Activity Package.
+After lunch served from the safari truck at camp, we embark on a 4x4 game drive in Chobe Park as part of the Activity Package.
 This is one of Africa's top game parks, famous for its massive elephant population and large buffalo herds.
 Wildlife sightings include large predators - lions, leopards, cheetahs, jackals and spotted hyenas, and game such as zebras, giraffes, waterbuck and kudus.

-In the late afternoon, we take a sunset boat cruise in Chobe National Park, looking out for the numerous birds and animals drawn to the river.
+In the late afternoon, we take a sunset boat cruise in Chobe National Park (included in Activity Package), looking out for the numerous birds and animals drawn to the river.
 From the water, we get up close to plenty of wild animals such as hippos, antelopes, buffalos, crocodiles and elephants.
 The park covers 11 700 km² and is known for its wide range of fauna and abundance of wildlife.
 Keep your cameras ready - this is Big Five country.

-This morning we journey down to Nata, on the edges of the Makgadikgadi Pans.
+This morning we drive south to Nata, on the outer fringes of the Makgadikgadi Salt Pans.

 Day four sees us driving west to Maun.
 Our route crosses the northern limits of the Makgadikgadi Pans, passing big baobab trees along the way.
 Early this afternoon we arrive in Maun, the closest town to the Okavango Delta, leaving free time for you to relax at the hotel or take an optional scenic flight over the Okavango Delta (time and weather allowing).
 Scenic flights are the best way to take in the sheer size of the delta system, offering beautiful views and a chance to spot wildlife from above.
 This evening your guide will fill you in on the details of our day trip into the Okavango Delta tomorrow.

-For those taking the Upgraded Delta Trip, your time in the Okavango Delta will be spent at a bush camp in a 100 000 hectare private concession area, offering a unique delta experience.
+For those taking the Upgraded Delta Trip, your time in the Okavango Delta will be spent at a bush camp in a 100 000 hectare concession area, offering a unique delta experience.
 The secluded camp looks out over peaceful delta waterways and has a low impact on the environment, blending in with the wild African bush around it.

 This evening we watch San traditional dancing and you can stay in a traditional hut (small extra cost) for a pukka San experience.

-Rising early today we travel from Ghanzi over the Botswana-Namibia border and on to Windhoek.
+Rising early today we travel from Ghanzi over the border into Namibia and on to Windhoek.
 This is a long trip which gives us a glimpse of the vastness of Africa as we drive through breathtaking, enormous, plains.

 With its 120 km long dry lake bed, Etosha offers phenomenal game-viewing, due to its sparse vegetation.
 Camps are sited on the edge of waterholes providing for incredible game sightings as the animals come down to drink each day.